korus-labs/MIDIjourney/README.md

 To use MIDIjourney in Ableton Live:

-1. Drag the device/MIDIjourney.amxd file onto the master track of your Live project.
+1. Drag the device/MIDIjourney.amxd file onto the master track of your Live 10 or 11 project.
-2.Configure your OpenAI API key following our simple setup guide.
+2. Configure your OpenAI API key following our simple setup guide.
 3. Click on an empty MIDI clip slot.
 4. Type a text prompt describing the musical idea you want generated.
-5.Open a MIDI clip, describe your vision in text, and click "Generate".
+5. Open a MIDI clip, describe your vision in text, and click "Generate".
 6. You can select an existing MIDI clip  to have MIDIjourney generate variations or continuations.

 ## What's Inside?